Jess Duffin: Women's Big Bash League

-In September 2019, the Renegades announced Duffin as the team's captain for WBBL|05, replacing Amy Satterthwaite who would sit out 2019–20 due to pregnancy.
+In September 2019, the Renegades announced Duffin as the team's captain for WBBL05, replacing Amy Satterthwaite who would sit out 2019–20 due to pregnancy.
 Coincidentally, Duffin would miss one game during the season, the cause of which was later revealed to be a case of morning sickness.
 Nevertheless, she had a stellar tournament, scoring 544 runs at an average of 68.00 and a strike rate of 138.77.
 Among her highlights was an unbeaten 27-ball innings of 50 runs on 27 November 2019 against the Brisbane Heat, helping the Renegades mow down a target of 184 and set a new league record for the highest successful chase.
 Although the Renegades would be eliminated in the semi-finals for the second-straight year, Duffin received individual acclaim by being named captain for the Team of the Tournament.

 Three months after giving birth to her first child, Duffin withdrew from the 2020–21 Women's Big Bash League season, saying her body was not yet ready for a return to the cricket field: "I've always prided myself on my preparation and there just hasn't been that opportunity this year."